disi-unibo-nlp/paint-it-black/README.md

 A benchmark pipeline for evaluating multimodal large language models on the task of **medical document de-identification**.
 The project covers the full workflow from raw annotated PDFs to structured evaluation results:

+1. **Benchmark document generation** — use a Gemini LLM to synthesise realistic clinical document variants (lab reports, CT/MRI radiology reports, gynaecological consultations) as HTML + PDF, providing a controlled source of PHI-rich documents for the benchmark.
-1. **Annotation** — browser-based tool for drawing PHI bounding boxes on PDF pages.
+2. **Annotation** — browser-based tool for drawing PHI bounding boxes on PDF pages.
-2. **Dataset building** — convert annotated PDFs into a HuggingFace `Dataset` with image + label columns.
+3. **Dataset building** — convert annotated PDFs into a HuggingFace `Dataset` with image + label columns.
-3. **Analysis** — compute comprehensive statistics on dataset composition and label distribution.
+4. **Analysis** — compute comprehensive statistics on dataset composition and label distribution.
-4. **Augmentation** — simulate realistic hospital scan degradation (fax, stains, noise, skew, …) to create difficulty levels.
+5. **Augmentation** — simulate realistic hospital scan degradation (fax, stains, noise, skew, …) to create difficulty levels.
-5. **Inference** — run any OpenAI-compatible vision-language model on each document page, extract predicted PHI entities, and compute a comprehensive suite of benchmark metrics.
+6. **Inference** — run any OpenAI-compatible vision-language model on each document page, extract predicted PHI entities, and compute a comprehensive suite of benchmark metrics.

 ---